Diabetic Home Care and Monitoring (cont.)

 Continuous glucose sensors (CGMS)

-There are also currently available Continuous Glucose Sensors (CGMS).
-The first generation of these devices functioned similarly to a Holter monitor of the heart.
-A small cannula is inserted into the superficial tissue of the abdomen (the subcutaneous tissue).
-The needle is removed and the sensor remains.
-It is taped in place and connected to an external device about the size of a digital pager.
-This records glucose values at an interval of roughly 20 minutes over a 72-hour period.
-At the end of that period, the recorded glucose values are downloaded, and information is reviewed with a nurse or health care professional.
+The Food and Drug Administration has approved clinical use of Continuous Glucose Monitoring Sensors (CGMS).
+The first generation of these devices functioned like a Holter monitor of the heart.
+Now, a small cannula is inserted into the superficial tissue of the abdomen (the subcutaneous tissue).
+The introducing needle is removed, leaving the sensor to be taped in place then connected to an external device about the size of a digital pager.
+This records glucose values at an interval of roughly 5 minutes over a 72-hour period.
+At the end of that period, the recorded glucose values are downloaded, and information is reviewed with a health care professional.
 Patients usually keep a log over the 72-hour period of how they feel, what they eat, and what their fingerstick readings are for comparison with the sensor data.
 These data are especially helpful for athletes, patients with unpredictably high or low blood sugar levels, and those who cannot find a pattern to their fingerstick glucose readings.
 The drawback to the original sensors was that the data were not available in a "real time" format.
 As a result, the patient would have to bring the device into the health care professional's office to download and review the data in conjunction with the logs they were keeping.

 Find tips and advances in treatment.